wuqinhua/PHASE/README.md

 ## Dataset Requirements

-PHASE requires single-cell expression data to be provided in the **h5ad** format as an **anndata** object.
+PHASE requires single-cell expression data to be provided as an `anndata` object in the `h5ad` format.
 Before initiating the training process, the dataset must undergo preprocessing, which includes the following steps:

 1. **Extraction of highly variable genes**: Identify and retain the genes（default：5000） with the highest variability across cells.
 2. **UMAP computation**: Generate a two-dimensional representation of the data for visualization and clustering.